Quality and Safety

 The RR nurse role could potentially lead to fewer rapid response calls and codes outside of the ICU, as the RR nurse will be available as a consult to all nurses at any early warning sign or change in clinical condition.
 To decrease ICU patient re-admissions, the RR nurse will also be responsible for assessing patients transferred from the ICU.

 New Safety Event Reporting System

-In March of 2019, Lawrence General Hospital implemented the best-of-breed RL Solutions electronic safety event reporting system which allows for clinicians to easily enter patient safety events or near misses.
+In March 2019, Lawrence General implemented the best-of-breed RL Solutions electronic safety event reporting system which allows for clinicians to easily enter patient safety events or near misses.
 A safety event system is the backbone of the patient safety program because it allows for analysis of the events so trends and patterns can be identified and appropriate actions can be taken to resolve.

 Convenient Patient Surveys

 Effective January 2020, Lawrence General upgraded its patient survey operations for more timely and convenient survey completions.
 Now, each patient receives a brief survey on their phone, by text, email, or U.S. mail just a few days after being discharged.
 We use this valuable feedback to improve the patient experience for everyone.